sodacan-net/sodacan-core/documentation/language.md

 Notice that the enumeration constraint is specified on the subscription above even though it is your neighbor that defines the state variable.
 This restatement of the constraint is used to help ensure that the module is correct during compilation even if the neighbors system is not, yet, operational.

 Two or more modules within the same domain, such as a lamp and the button that controls it can (and should) dispense with domain names completely.
+In the following two modules, a message *from* button1 is subscribed to by the `lamp1` module.

 ```
 	MODULE lamp1